-What are the STI performance conditions for FY17? е
+What are the STI performance conditions for FY17?
 Actual STI payments awarded to each executive depend on the extent to which they meet specific key performance indicators (KPIs) set at the beginning of the period.
 The KPIs are typical of a biotechnology company at Starpharma's stage of development, and may include Corporate KPIs and Business Unit KPIs relating to strategic and operational objectives.
 Details of the Corporate KPIs for performance, which was assessed during FY17, are explained in section 5 of the remuneration report.
-Given the company's stage of development, financial metrics (such as earnings per share) are not entirely relevant in linking pay to performance.

-The performance measures applicable in determining STI awards for the CEO and other executives are noted in the table below:

-Corporate KPIs Business Units KPIs STI Cash Bonus CEO 100% Other executives 100% STI Performance Rights CEO 100% Other executives 30% Other executives 70%

-Details regarding LTI performance conditions are contained in the next table.
+Given the company's stage of development, financial metrics (such as earnings per share) are not entirely relevant in linking pay to performance. are noted in the table below: Corporate KPIs Business Units KPIs STI Cash Bonus CEO 100% Other executives 100% STI Performance Rights CEO 100% Other executives 70% Other executives 30% Details regarding LTI performa ance conditions are contained in the next table.
 How is performance assessed?

-At the end of each performance period (typically annually), after consideration of performance against KPIs, the Remuneration and Nomination Committee recommends the amount of STI to be paid from the maximum entitlement to the CEO for approval by the Board.

-For executives other than the CEO, the Remuneration and Nomination Committee seeks recommendations from the CEO, and then makes recommendations to the Board.

-When is performance assessed and when are awards paid or vest?

-The end of the financial year corresponds with the end of each performance period.
-Performance is assessed following the end of the financial year to allow for timely disclosure in the annual remuneration report.
-This is usually within two months of the end of the financial year.

-The STI cash component is paid approximately three months following the end of the financial year and once the performance assessment review is complete.

-For STI equity, a proportion of rights, based on the performance assessment, will remain available (deferred) to vest on 30 June the following year.
-Any rights forfeited based on the performance assessment will be forfeited within the first three months of the new financial year following the performance assessment.

-The vesting of deferred rights on 30 June is subject to the continued employment condition being satisfied.
-Once vested, KMP executives can elect to convert vested rights into shares during prescribed exercise windows throughout future periods.
-The maximum period for the exercise of vested rights is 15 years from grant date.

-Is performance against KPIs disclosed?

-Whilst the company's policy is not to disclose commercially sensitive information, consistent with best practice disclosure obligations, it will retrospectively disclose achievement of corporate KPIs to the extent commercially practicable.

-Specific metrics are applied to each KPI to assist in the assessment undertaken for each performance period.
-In some cases, the Board may exercise discretion to take account of events.
-For example, in FY17, the Board used its discretion to appropriately reward the effort and resources required to achieve the successful sale of the agrochemicals business and the installation and commissioning of the in-house DEP® scale up facilities.

-Contractual entitlement?
+KPIs, the Remuneration and N er consideration of performance against ends the amount of STI to be paid from d.
+CEO, the Remuneration and No EO, and then makes recommend When is performance assessed and when are awards paid or vest? assessed following the end of corresponds with the end of each the financial year to allow for tim sually within two months of the e The STI cash component is pa and once the performance ass following the end of the financial year (deferred) to vest on 30 June t he following year.
+Any rights for ce assessment, will remain available feited based on the performance e new financial year following the satisfied.
+Once vested, KMP e executives can elect to convert ve hroughout future periods.
+The m tinued employment condition being ested rights into shares during naximum period for the exercise of Is performance against KPIs disclosed? , it will retrospectively disclose a nsitive information, consistent with best chievement of corporate KPIs to the performance period.
+In some of For example, in FY17, the Boa ard used its discretion to appropri sful sale of the agrochemicals bu liscretion to take account of events. iately reward the effort and resources Contractual entitlement?
 Only the CEO has a STI cash bonus entitlement whereby the maximum amount achievable is set.
 There is no predetermined STI equity entitlement.
 No other executive service agreements contain any contractual entitlement to STI cash or equity.
 What happens if an executive leaves?
 If an employee ceases employment, all unvested rights lapse except for certain circumstances relating to "good leaver" provisions.
 The "good leaver" provisions allows the Board to determine the accelerated vesting of the rights if the employee ceases employment due to death, illness, permanent disability, redundancy or any other circumstance approved by the Board after considering the portion of the performance period that has elapsed and the extent to which performance conditions have been met.